greenhost/stapled/README.rst

     # All of the above
     make all

-Everything is tested under Debian Stretch, your mileage may vary.
+Everything is tested under Debian Stretch (Python 3.5 and Debian Buster (Python 3.7), on other distros :abbr:`YMMV (Your Mileage May Vary)`.

 Docker build
 ------------